Brother Profile KH552 for Paige, July 2026

 Scuff mark on the right-hand side of the carriage.

-The bottom line is: there are fewer things going wrong with the mechanically-patterning push button machines and this is why I love them and highly recommend them to a beginner machine knitter or to hand-knitters who still would like to maintain the satisfactory feeling of knitting by hand but with a bit of help from the machine in speed and forming more even stitches!!
+The bottom line is: there are fewer things going wrong with the mechanically-patterning push-button machines, and this is why I love them and highly recommend them to a beginner machine knitter or to hand-knitters who still would like to maintain the satisfactory feeling of knitting by hand but with a bit of help from the machine in speed and forming more even stitches!!

 Brother KH588 knitting machine